 Next, is implementing thoughtful programming that creates a new and upgraded lifestyle for the resident.
 Unfortunately, studies show that residents still spend the majority of their time within their unit.
 This is no different than the residents’ own home, except for a much smaller living space.
 To make seniors housing a preferred destination, we must provide something their home cannot provide.
 This includes new connections and enhanced socialization and activities.
 New lifestyle programming now includes cooking classes, fitness classes, yoga, wine tasting, dancing lessons, and educational courses.
 We need to think beyond bingo and bridge.

 Overall, the industry has made great strides over the past few decades in enhancing the seniors housing image.
 However, there is still so much more we can do.
 With improved technology, a potential senior resident can now safely live in their home longer than ever before.
 To make seniors housing a preferred destination, we must first change the brand terminology, and then create a lifestyle upgrade that will be shared with family and friends.
 Positive word-of-mouth advertising is still the most powerful marketing tool a seniors housing community can implement.
-If you have questions or comments, feel free to e-mail me at email@example.com.
+If you have questions or comments, be sure to visit the senior living improvement platform Generational Movement at generationalmovement.com.

 Scott McCorvie, CEO, Vita Senior Living | www.vitaseniorliving.com | www.srgrowth.com | www.generationalmovement.com

 Scott leverages over 18 years of senior living real estate investment, development, and operations experience to increase performance and maximize value and investor returns.
 Learn more about Vita Senior Living and their investment strategy at vitaseniorliving.com.